adamsoutar/brainfrsk/README.md

 seem to output (flush stdout?) until the program is over, so infinitely running programs like cat don't print anything.

-As my first Rust program, please excuse the code quality or any bodges required to get the program running, and if you have any tips (eg. I don't think [this]() is the idiomatic way to do the iterator in `bracket_match`), they'd be greatly appreciated.
+As my first Rust code, please excuse the code quality or any bodges required to get the program running, and if you have any tips (eg. I don't think [this](https://github.com/adamsoutar/brainfrsk/blob/master/src/vm.rs#L35) is the idiomatic way to do the iterator in `bracket_match`), they'd be greatly appreciated.